hubrick/vertx-rest-client/README.md

 # Vert.x Rest client

-A fully functional Vert.x REST client with RxJava support.
+A fully functional Vert.x REST client with RxJava support and request caching.

 The design is inspired by Spring's RestTemplate.
 The handling of MimeTypes and HttpMessageConverters is taken directly from Spring.